turnerlabs/terraform-s3-user/README.md

 A Terraform module that creates a tagged S3 bucket and an IAM user/key with access to the bucket

++**WARNING**: This module outputs the IAM Secret key of the user it creates and it will be part of your project's tfstate file.
+Please be very careful where you store the tfstate file and especially do not commit the tfstate file as is in your VCS.
+Consider using a [Terraform remote state backend](https://www.terraform.io/docs/backends/types/index.html) that supports encryption and secure policies.

 ## Inputs